mckennapsean/dissertation/content/03-framework.md

 example, a novice visualization designer may narrowly consider only a single idea in the ideate stage, as opposed to specifically applying brainstorming methods to generate many different ideas broadly.
-Second, evaluative methods can be applied _informally to formally_, such as a novice informally choosing a prototype based on personal preferences versus formally comparing multiple prototypes through a controlled user study.
+Second, evaluative methods can be applied _informally to formally_, such as a visualization designer informally choosing a prototype based on personal preferences versus formally comparing multiple prototypes through a controlled user study.
 Characterizing the use of methods in each activity is important for two reasons: 1) for elucidating missed opportunities throughout the design process for further investigation and work;
 and 2) for providing a mechanism to thoughtfully incorporate real-world project constraints, such as time and budget considerations, into the design process.